Grapevine Studies Doctrine

 Sticking to the facts allows our curriculum to be used by a wide range of teachers.
 We have parents who are brand new to the faith and who are just learning the Bible for themselves who read the teacher notes to their children.
 We also have mature believers using our curriculum who have the ability to go as shallow or deep as their students want to go.
 Regardless of where you are in your faith walk as a teacher, you can use Grapevine.

+A statement of faith is a short description of what you believe about the major doctrines of the Bible.
+Each person my eventually determine what is their personal doctrine, but how?
 If you are a new believer or have never really thought about your own personal doctrine, you may be confused.
 We understand!
 Most of us have never had to actually write down our beliefs, so we want to make it easy for you to write your own Statement of Faith.

 Read the points listed below and write out what you believe about each point, supporting it with at least one Bible verse.